google/applied-machine-learning-intensive/v2/03_regression/01_introduction_to_sklearn/slides.md

 <!--
 Bunch objects are scikit-learn objects that are sometimes used to store datasets.
 If you find yourself using a load or fetch method, you'll likely encounter a bunch object.
 The colab goes into more details on Bunch objects and explores the data store within them.
-You'll encounter data that is composed of named features, as well as, target values paired with sets of features.
+You'll encounter data that is composed of named features, as well as target values paired with sets of features.

 For the most part in this course, we will convert scikit-learn Bunch objects into Pandas DataFrame objects or TensorFlow DataSet objects.
 The aforementioned objects work a little more intuitively with the methods and frameworks that we'll cover in this course.
 -->